 RAID support scheme in Acronis True Image

 RAID is a technology to combine multiple disks into a single logical unit when data is divided or replicated among multiple physical drives and this array is accessed by the operating system as one single drive.
 RAIDs are used for data redundancy and performance improvement.
-There are hardware RAIDs (data distibution is managed by a device called a RAID controller) and software RAIDs (data distribution is managed by the means of the operating system, in Windows software RAIDs are called dynamic disks, you can learn more about dynamic disks in this Microsoft Technet article).
+There are hardware RAIDs (data distibution is managed by a device called a RAID controller) and software RAIDs (data distribution is managed by the means of the operating system, software RAIDs created by Windows native means are called dynamic disks, you can learn more about dynamic disks in this Microsoft Technet article).

 As to specific RAID controllers - when running the product in Windows, the product will support them if Windows itself does.
 From Acronis Bootable Media most of the RAID controllers are supported.